 Where is Tenerife?

-I would recommend not less than 5 days in Tenerife, although I am pretty sure I would be able to stay there for another two weeks and still find amazing spots to visit.
+The question I get asked the most is, how many days in Tenerife do I need?
+I would recommend not less than 5 days for your Tenerife itinerary, although I am pretty sure I would be able to stay there for another two weeks and still find amazing spots to visit.
 The average temperature is around 23C, which makes it a perfect holiday destination all year round.

 What to do in Tenerife: 5 days itinerary